genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ### Filters

-Following filters are used in the examples explained above:
+The following filters are used in the examples explained above:

 `whereRange`: This filter can contain value of the table-index parameter or parameters if there are more than one field in the table-index.
 Parameter list can range from 1-10.
 It filters the records based on the index parameter value/values

 `filter`: filter based on predicate provided

-`filterBusinessDays`: this method allows to purge data based on business date.
+`filterBusinessDays`: this method allows you to purge data based on business date.
 You need to provide:
 - max age of record
 - country name